Come along to a NC Poodle club retriever trial, sit behind the duck blind and see what and who makes training for a Working Certificate possible!

 Vickie Haywood, Dog Sports Editor

-What they all have in common is that some group of fanciers put this together for your pleasure.
-I have often remarked that so many people attend these various events but few actually know anything about how they came to be and what goes on behind the scenes.
+What they all have in common is that some group of fanciers put this together.
+Many people attend these various events but few actually know anything about how they came to be and what goes on behind the scenes.
 They would be amazed at the hard work that goes into making a successful field event and the sacrifices made by the dog club people who make it happen.
-I'm just going to throw out an example, telling on myself actually... and that's a duck call in my mouth.
+I'm just going to throw out an example, telling on myself actually... and before you wonder... that's a duck call in my mouth.

-Four weeks ago, I was stricken by a particularly vicious virus that turned into acute bronchitis-bronchial pneumonia.
-I was a very sick puppy for more than 14 days...
-2 trips to the ER chest x rays and breathing treatments.
-2 changes in antibiotics plus prednisone made me sick with GI issues.
-I turned the corner after the second round of medications but was utterly exhausted from it all...BUT my poodle club had an event coming up and I had a job to do.
 We are a small group and all our members are necessary to pull off these events but not every member has the ability to take time off from work.
-So I tried HARD to be what my members normally expect from me but sometimes the old body just refuses to cooperate...
+So I tried HARD to be what my members normally expect from me but sometimes the old body just refuses to cooperate... and this time I was recovering from pneumonia!

 That meant trying to obtain some antihistamine... in an RV park in the middle of nowhere!
 Eventually some was procured and eventually the itching subsided.